Nursing home evictions, also known as involuntary discharges or transfers, can be a huge disruption to the lives of residents.

 - A long-term care ombudsman is an official who advocates for people in nursing homes.
 You may contact your ombudsman through the Department of Aging in your state for assistance.

-- The national nonprofit Justice in Aging provides a useful resource on resolving common problems with nursing homes.
+- The national nonprofit Justice in Aging provides a useful resource for resolving common problems with nursing homes.

 For further insight and support, be sure to consult a qualified elder law attorney and ensure that you or your loved ones are being provided with the best possible care.